jsong2958/E-Commerce-API/README.md

 ## Installation

-Below is an example on how to run this API.
+Below is on how to run this API.

 1. Clone this repository: